 What can be done to manage trauma responses?

-- Learn relaxation techniques: Techniques such as meditation, yoga, or deep abdominal breathing can help in counteracting the stress responses and allow the body to enter a calmer state.
+Relaxation techniques can help counteract the stress responses and allow the body to enter a calmer state.
+This includes meditation, yoga, or deep abdominal breathing.

-- Therapy: suggestions would be getting in touch with a trauma-informed care mental health provide for thorough assessment.
-Effective treatment modalities include Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Trauma focused Dialectical Behavioral Therapy (DBT) and Prolonged Exposure Therapy (PE).
+Suggestions would be getting in touch with a trauma-informed care mental health provider for a thorough assessment.
+Effective treatment modalities include Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Trauma-focused Dialectical Behavioral Therapy (DBT) and Prolonged Exposure Therapy (PE).
 Some medications for depression may reduce the symptoms of complex PTSD.
 These medicines may be especially effective in combination with psychotherapy.
+Kind Mind Psychology offers trauma therapy at their Charlotte, NC office and New York office.